 Furman’s academic integrity pledge is designed to provide a foundation for a healthy and productive learning environment.
-It offers an overview of the university’s academic expectations, and outlines the rights of students as members of our community.
+It offers an overview of the university’s academic expectations and outlines the rights of students as members of our community.
 It also ensures that all Furman students maintain high standards of academic integrity and honesty.

 It is the desire of Furman University to unite its members in a collective commitment to integrity.
 In so doing, Furman University strives to teach its members to live lives of humility, respect, and responsibility.
 Therefore, it is the expectation that all members of the Furman University community will conduct themselves with integrity in all endeavors.
 In honoring these values and ideals as Furman University’s foundation, it is with utmost faithfulness and dignity that I will subscribe to them.
-For additional information about academic integrity at Furman, contact the Associate Academic Dean.

 “Rather fail with honor than succeed by fraud.”